Caramelized Onion Puff Pastry Bites with Gruyere and Mushrooms

 - Bake: bake the caramelized onion puff pastry bites in the preheated oven until they are crisp and golden brown.
 Let them cool slightly before serving.
 Top with fresh parsley or thyme for a little color!

 Look at each of those puff pastry layers and how perfectly they separate from each other.
 It’s like taking a bite out of 10 potato chips at the same time, only less crunchy, and more buttery.
 Okay, so not like a potato chip at all, really.

-Caramelized onion bites are going to make your holidays more amazing.
-The garlic, the mushrooms, the caramelized onions, and smoky gruyere. <– that’s the stuff dreams are made of!
+Caramelized onion puff pastry bites are going to make your holidays more amazing.
+The garlic, the mushrooms, the caramelized onions, and the smoky gruyere.

 - 4 tablespoons salted butter, divided